MinwooPark96/Computation-Mean-Transform-Convergence/README.md

 ---

- we present a computational methodology for iteratively applying the meantransform, facilitated by an algorithm capable of handling square matrices of arbitrary dimensions
+ we present a computational methodology for iteratively applying the meantransform, facilitated by an algorithm capable of handling square matrices of arbitrary dimensions.

 ---